Crowngold/SkilHarvest-Stationary-Supplies/README.md

 # SkilHarvest-Stationary-Supplies

 ## Google Query Functions
-Query dunctions are used to manipulate and extract data in Google sheets.
+Query functions are used to manipulate and extract data in Google sheets.

 ### QUERY FUNCTION SYNTAX
   ```